raveenaaa/Monitoring/README.md

 A blue-green deployment strategy involves two duplicate instances of production infrastructure, one instance receives active traffic while one instance remains dormant and on stand-by.
 There will be a proxy that routes the traffic between the instances.
 In case of any error or failure, the proxy will switch the traffic over to the standby.

 Canary analysis can tell us if there is a significant difference between the canary and the baseline metrics.
-The canary score is calcuated as the ratio of metrics classified as Pass our of the total.
+The canary score is calcuated as the ratio of metrics classified as Pass out of the total.

 ## Screencast